1946: The Culture Shift Tour

 1946 Impact Campaign: Short Synopsis for Impact Reports

-Our approach follows best practices for community-centred distribution and impact storytelling.
-The 1946 case study from Eventive highlights how the film has already mobilised audiences, built grassroots momentum and fostered meaningful engagement across diverse communities.
-Resources like Evoke Media’s Indie Distribution Guide reinforce the importance of strategic partnerships, accessible screenings and intentional outreach in amplifying impact and sustaining long-term audience connection.
+Our approach aligns with best practices in impact distribution and storytelling.
+The 1946 case study from Eventive demonstrates how the film has successfully mobilized audiences, built grassroots momentum, and fostered meaningful engagement across diverse communities.
+Additional frameworks, such as Evoke Media’s Indie Distribution Guide, reinforce our focus on strategic partnerships, accessibility, and sustained audience connection.